hirzi/LSD/README.md

 ABCtoolbox is available for download at: https://bitbucket.org/wegmannlab/abctoolbox/wiki/Home

-LSD accessory scripts are coded in Python 3 (https://www.python.org/downloads/) or R (available at https://www.r-project.org/).
+LSD accessory scripts are coded in Python 3 (https://www.python.org/downloads/) and R (available at https://www.r-project.org/).

-Other programs that may be needed include SAMtools (http://www.htslib.org/download/) for manipulating the observed data and ANGSD (http://www.popgen.dk/angsd/index.php/Installation) for handling low-coverage data (via genotype likelihoods) in LSD-Low.
+Other programs that may be needed include SAMtools (http://www.htslib.org/download/) for manipulating the observed data (SAM/BAM files) and ANGSD (http://www.popgen.dk/angsd/index.php/Installation) for handling low-coverage data (via genotype likelihoods) in LSD-Low.

 ===================================================================

 # Instructions

-We first generate coalescent samples under a defined demographic model.
 Being reliant on ABC for parameter estimation, LSD requires summary statistics to be calculated for 1) the observed sequenced data and 2) simulated data.

 #  i) Calculating observed summary statistics
 To calculate observed summary statistics, we supply the command with a text file containing a list of mpileup files.